Can fashion ever be sustainable? - NIKIN EU

 Certified articles and BioCouture

-Consumers don't have to give up their jeans completely, but a look at the label can already help.
-Certified products that comply with the Global Organic Textile Standard (GOTS) are still not perfect, but help customers choose less impactful products.
+Consumers don't have to give up their jeans completely, but a glance at the label can help.
+Certified products that comply with the Global Organic Textile Standard (GOTS) are still not perfect, but they help customers to choose less harmful products.

-Even more problematic than cotton are synthetic garments.
+Synthetic garments are even more problematic than cotton.
 Two thirds of the clothes we wear contain polyester.
-This consumes about 70 million (!) barrels of oil every year.
+In addition, around 70 million (!) barrels of oil are consumed every year.

-However, the popular material, because it is easy to care for, is also durable - so durable that microfibres and microplastics are not only released when the material is recycled, but even with every wash cycle.
+However, the popular, easy-care material is also durable - so durable that microfibers and microplastics are released not only when the material is recycled, but also with every wash.

-In the meantime, innovative companies have taken up the issue and offer "BioCouture".
-Consumers also want fashion made from natural, less environmentally harmful materials.
-And in processing and dyeing, there are now also less polluting processes.
+In the meantime, innovative companies have taken up the issue and are offering "BioCouture".
+Consumers also want fashion made from natural materials that are less harmful to the environment.
+And there are now also less harmful processes for processing and dyeing.

 Consumers can do a lot themselves!

-But the customer also has a responsibility.
-After all, we can control the way we shop and consume fashion.
-Behaviours that can be influenced as a consumer include:
+But customers also have a responsibility.
+After all, we can control the way we shop and consume fashion ourselves.
+The behaviors that consumers can influence include:

 • Buy more consciously online - and return less